Rabi14378/cpp_project/Lab_Works/Lab_10_LabSheet-5/README.md

 ## Operator Overloading:

-### It is a mechanism that provides the operators a special meaning certain usage
+### It is a mechanism that provides the operators a special meaning certain usage.

 ~~~c++
 Syntax: